Bikeman868/Prius/README.md

 be used as a baseline for comparing the other technologies.

 Prius.Performance.Prius contains a data access layer implementation that uses Prius so that we can measure how fast Prius is.
+This project is also a good example of a fairly minimal application that has Prius integrated into it.
+It also demonstrates a number of ways to work with Prius, for example stored procedures that return multiple result sets, executing multiple queries in parallel, data contracts with injected dependencies etc.

 Prius.Performance.EntityFramework contains a data access layer implementation that uses the Microsofts Entity Framework so that we can measure how fast it is for the same set of